OpenResty Edge™ Overview

 Each Gateway node’s OpenResty/NGINX processes have their own persistent storage backend based on Lightning Memory-Mapped Database (LMDB) for any configurations pushed by the Admin site or the master node of the current Gateway Cluster so far.
 For this reason, even when a Gateway node is put offline for a while and goes online again, it will only need to pull from the master node of the current Gateway Cluster and synchronize any new configuration changes since the last time it goes offline.
 Such newly-online Gateway nodes automatically synchronize the configuration code and data from the master node of the current Gateway Cluster.
 If it is the master node going online, it should synchronize either from some other node in the same Cluster or from the Admin site directly (if there is a network route in that direction).

-Because each Gateway node has its own local persistent storage for all the configuration data (or meta data), it can serve its own Internet traffic perfectly fine even when the Admin site or the master node of the current Cluster go offline or are just unreachable.
+Because each Gateway node has its own local persistent storage for all the configuration data (or meta data), it can serve its own Internet traffic perfectly fine even when the Admin site or the master node of the current Cluster goes offline or are just unreachable.
 The Gateway node may just not be using the latest version of the configuration data in such abnormal conditions.
 In other words, each Gateway node is self-contained.

 The Log Server will also collect log data from all or some of the Gateway nodes.
-It can be configured in a similar way but in the reversed direction.
+It can be configured in a similar way but in a reversed direction.
 That is, all the Gateway nodes will send access log and error log data to the current master node in the current Gateway Cluster, and the master node of each Gateway Cluster will send the data back to the Log Server.
 The User can configure it in such a way that only aggregated access log data is leaving the Edge slave and master nodes, which can significantly reduce bandwidth usage for data collections.
 Similarly, error logs can also be aggregated on the Edge by merging similar ones.

 The Log Server is usually deployed in dedicated servers different from the Gateway nodes and Admin site.